Hotaling Insurance Services Logo

 Here’s how most miners find out their BI policy doesn’t work: a fire takes down 40% of their facility, the claim goes in, and three months later the adjuster’s number is 60 cents on the dollar.
 The price methodology is wrong.
 The ERCOT curtailment credits got netted against the loss.
 The indemnity period is already half gone and the replacement ASICs haven’t shipped.

 Business interruption insurance should be simple — you stop producing, it pays what you lost.
 For mining, it isn’t.
 The revenue calculation alone requires methodology decisions that standard BI language never contemplates.
-And in Texas, the ERCOT curtailment economics create disputes that are genuinely novel.
+And in Houston commercial insurance, the ERCOT curtailment economics create disputes that are genuinely novel.
 We’ve structured enough mining programs to know where the problems show up, and they almost always show up in the same places.

 Key Takeaways: Bitcoin Mining Business Interruption

-- Hash Rate Is Your Production Metric: Effective mining BI documents TH/s capacity × a pre-agreed BTC price methodology.
+• Hash Rate Is Your Production Metric: Effective mining BI documents TH/s capacity × a pre-agreed BTC price methodology.
 Agree on it before the loss — not during.

-- ERCOT Curtailment Revenue Is a Disputed Offset: Texas miners earning curtailment credits during a covered loss may find adjusters netting those earnings against their BI recovery.
+• ERCOT Curtailment Revenue Is a Disputed Offset: Texas miners earning curtailment credits during a covered loss may find adjusters netting those earnings against their BI recovery.
 You need a manuscript endorsement blocking this.

-- Waiting Periods Cut Both Ways: Most mining BI has 24–72 hour waiting periods.
+• Waiting Periods Cut Both Ways: Most mining BI has 24–72 hour waiting periods.
 Short outages — and some Texas weather events fall in that window — generate zero recovery.

-- Six Months Is Almost Never Enough: ASIC lead times run 5–7 months alone.
+• Six Months Is Almost Never Enough: ASIC lead times run 5–7 months alone.
 A 12-month indemnity period is the minimum for any serious loss scenario; 18–24 months is more honest.

-- Standard BI Won’t Cover Cyber or Grid Outages: Physical damage is required to trigger most property BI.
+• Standard BI Won’t Cover Cyber or Grid Outages: Physical damage is required to trigger most property BI.
 Ransomware, ERCOT curtailment orders, and service interruptions each require separate coverage provisions.

 Why Standard BI Breaks for Mining Operations

 Standard commercial BI was built for businesses with stable, documented revenue.
 A restaurant burns down — the adjuster pulls two years of sales records, projects forward, and calculates the loss.
 Clean.
 Bitcoin mining breaks this in three separate ways, and each one creates its own dispute.
+Restaurant operators managing multiple locations should see our guide to commercial umbrella insurance for restaurants.

 Business interruption coverage depends heavily on how the underlying property policy is structured — particularly around equipment replacement valuation.
 Our breakdown of ASIC miner insurance and replacement cost vs. actual cash value explains why the valuation method you choose directly affects how much business interruption coverage you can actually collect.